icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 Distributions of drop sizes are defined.

 ![appOfig3](images/conditions-cd/appOfig3.png)
+_Public Domain image._

 ![appOfig6](images/conditions-cd/appOfig6.png)
+_Public Domain image._

-The correlation used above uses MVD as the only drop size indicator.
+The correlation used above has MVD as the only drop size indicator.
 MVD may not be representative of the wide (orders of magnitude) drop size distributions of SLD conditions.

 If one were to just use MVD anyway,